kqf/root-recipes/README.md

     main()

 ```
 The lines and text will disappear if one removes the decorators `@lru_cache(maxsize=1024)`.
 This code tells python to store the output of functions `vline` and `caption` in somewhere the memory of a program and it's released when the program ends.
 It's a hack since `lru_cache` is usually used to save some time while doing expensive computations.
 When called multiple times with the same parameters, the cached object will be returned.
 In this solution, such speedup is a rather useful side-effect.
 The `maxsize=1024` is just an arbitrary parameter if you have more than `1024` calls of the decorated function the object cached earlier will be deleted.
 It's quite improbable that someone will draw `1024` primitives on the same canvas, so the effect will not be noticed.
-For python2 users there is an external library that can be installed with
+For python2 users, there is an external library that can be installed with
 ```bash
 pip install repoze.lru
 ```